A nonparametric test for a constant correlation matrix: Finite Sample Evidence

-\section{Finite sample evidence}
+\section{Finite Sample Evidence}

-We illustrate the finite sample properties of our multivariate test with Monte Carlo simulations in different settings: We consider a series of four-variate random vectors which are, on the one hand, serially independent and, on the other hand, fulfill a four-variate MA(1)-structure with MA-parameters $0.1$.
-The lengths of the series are chosen as $T=200,500,800,1000$, the block lengths are $l_T = [T^{1/4}]$, respectively\footnote{For, $T=200$, $\left[\frac{T}{l_T}\right] \neq \frac{T}{l_T}$, so that the length of the bootstrapped time series is not exactly equal to $T$.
-However, we consider the difference as negligible.}, the number of bootstrap replications is $199$ and the number of Monte Carlo replications is $1000$.
+We illustrate the finite sample properties of our multivariate test with Monte Carlo simulations in different settings: We consider a series of four-variate random vectors which are, on the one hand, serially independent and, on the other hand, fulfill a four-variate MA(1)-structure with MA-parameters $0.5$.
+This means that, for $t=0,\ldots,T$, there are serially independent vectors ${\bf u}_t := (u_{t,1},u_{t,2},u_{t,3},u_{t,4})$ such that the data generating process is defined by with ${\bf X}_t = (X_{t,1},X_{t,2},X_{t,3},X_{t,4}), A=\text{diag}(\theta,\theta,\theta,\theta)$ and $\theta \in \{0,0.5\}$.
+The lengths of the series are chosen as $T \in \{200,500\}$, the block lengths are $l_T = \lfloor T^{1/4} \rfloor$, respectively\footnote{For, $T=200$, $\left\lfloor\frac{T}{l_T}\right\rfloor \neq \frac{T}{l_T}$, so that the length of the bootstrapped time series is not exactly equal to $T$.
+However, we consider the difference as negligible.}, the number of bootstrap replications is $999$ and the number of Monte Carlo replications is $10000$.
 We consider, on the one hand, a four-variate normal distribution (ND) and, on the other hand, a four-variate $t_{3}$-distribution.
 The $t_3$-distribution is not covered by our assumptions, but we analyze it to get a picture of the behavior of the test in settings which are realistic in financial applications.
-For simulating the behavior under the null, we consider constant variances $1$ and $\rho_{12} = \ldots = \rho_{34} = 0 =: \rho$.
-For the behavior under alternatives, we consider a change in the correlation between $X_1$ and $X_2$, on the one hand, and a change in all six pairwise correlations, on the other hand, in the middle of the sample with shifts $\Delta \rho = -0.2,-0.4,-0.6,0.2,0.4,0.6$.